Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Experiments

 \subsection{Merging Models with DARE on SFT LMs}

-We employ DARE as a preprocessing technique for existing model merging methods to verify its effectiveness in facilitating the merging performance.
-In practice, we first utilize DARE to obtain models after dropping some delta parameters and then merge these models by existing methods.
-We search the drop rate of DARE in [0.1, 0.2, $\cdots$, 0.9] and select the optimal drop rate with the best performance.
-We conduct experiments on five model merging methods, including Average Merging \cite{DBLP:conf/icml/WortsmanIGRLMNF22}, Task Arithmetic \cite{DBLP:conf/iclr/IlharcoRWSHF23}, Fisher Merging \cite{DBLP:conf/nips/MatenaR22}, RegMean \cite{DBLP:conf/iclr/Jin0P023}, and TIES-Merging \cite{DBLP:journals/corr/abs-2306-01708}.
-Please refer to \secref{section-appendix-model_merging_methods_descriptions} for the descriptions of these methods.

-Note that for feasible computations, we only evaluate decoder-based LMs with Task Arithmetic by setting the scaling term to 0.5 and 1.0 and report the best results (Average Merging can be treated as a special case of Task Arithmetic when the scaling term is 0.5).
-Since model merging methods assume all the models are fine-tuned from the same pre-trained backbone, we choose to merge WizardLM-13B, WizardMath-13B, and llama-2-13b-code-alpaca, which all adopt Llama-2-13b as the pre-trained backbone.
-WizardCoder-Python-13B is not selected since it is fine-tuned based on CodeLlama-13b-Python.
-For encoder-based LMs, we experiment with all five methods for merging pairwise model and perform the grid search on several essential hyperparameters to find their optimal settings (see \tabref{tab:plms_hyperparameter_searched_ranges_merging_methods} in \secref{section-appendix-plms_grid_search_model_merging_hyperparameters} for more details).
-Following \cite{DBLP:conf/iclr/Jin0P023,DBLP:journals/corr/abs-2306-01708}, we also fine-tune the models under the multi-task learning setting and report the oracle results.
-We show the merging results of decoder-based LMs and partial results of encoder-based LMs in \tabref{tab:llms_merging_results} and \figref{fig:plms_model_merging}.
-Please see \figref{fig:plms_model_merging_all_results} in \secref{section-appendix-additional_results_plms_model_merging_DARE} for additional results on merging encoder-based LMs on GLUE.
+We combine DARE with five model merging methods, including Average Merging \cite{DBLP:conf/icml/WortsmanIGRLMNF22}, Task Arithmetic \cite{DBLP:conf/iclr/IlharcoRWSHF23}, Fisher Merging \cite{DBLP:conf/nips/MatenaR22}, RegMean \cite{DBLP:conf/iclr/Jin0P023}, and TIES-Merging \cite{DBLP:journals/corr/abs-2306-01708}.
+Please see \secref{section-appendix-model_merging_methods_descriptions} for more descriptions of the methods.
+For feasible computations, we merge decoder-based LMs based on Task Arithmetic and TIES-Merging.
+The scaling term in both methods is chosen from [0.5, 1.0], and the retain ratio of largest-magnitude parameters in TIES-Merging is selected from [0.5, 0.7, 0.9].
+We merge WizardLM-13B, WizardMath-13B, and llama-2-13b-code-alpaca since all of them adopt Llama-2-13b as the pre-trained backbone.
+WizardCoder-Python-13B is not selected as it is fine-tuned from CodeLlama-13b-Python.
+We merge encoder-based LMs with all five methods and perform grid search on some hyperparameters (see \tabref{tab:plms_hyperparameter_searched_ranges_merging_methods} in \secref{section-appendix-plms_grid_search_model_merging_hyperparameters} for more details).
+Following \citet{DBLP:conf/iclr/Jin0P023,DBLP:journals/corr/abs-2306-01708}, we also fine-tune the models under the multi-task learning setting and report the oracle results.
+We show the performance of merging decoder-based LMs in \tabref{tab:llms_merging_all_results} and present partial results of merging encoder-based LMs in \figref{fig:plms_model_merging}.
+Please refer to \figref{fig:plms_model_merging_all_results} in \secref{section-appendix-additional_results_lms_model_merging_DARE} for the complete results.